 Learn how employment taxes affect your payroll and your employees’ paychecks in South Korea.

-15 days - For all employees who have worked 80% or more of one work year 12 months from the commencement of work.
-Employees who have worked for a month (every thirty (30) days from the commencement of work) but who have continuously worked for less than one year or who have worked less than 80% of one year.
+Employees who have worked eighty percent (80%) or more of one work year (twelve months) from the commencement of work.
+Employees who have worked for a month (every thirty (30) days from the commencement of work) but who have continuously worked for less than one year or who has worked less than 80% of one year.

 There are 12 paid public holidays in South Korea.